yy933/Genius-Chef-ecommerce/README.md

 ```
 npm run dev
 ```
-7. The message `App is running on http://localhost:8080` will be shown on the console if app executes successfully.
+7. The message `App is running on http://localhost:8080` will be shown on the console if the app executes successfully.
 Navigate to http://localhost:8080 to check the result.

 <br/>